Rachel

 My dreams were his dreams.

 When I started working and moved out of home, Dad and I had lunch every week.
 We talked about investment trends, politics and all the challenges I was facing in the early parts of my career (like father, like daughter, I also work in finance).
-My Dad stood faced the world with me, always with a smile and words of advice.
+My Dad stood and faced the world with me, always with a smile and words of advice.

 One Saturday in 2022, walking along the same Bowen Road, my world stopped.